 Sometimes they need to pump twice or even thrice to make enough milk for each feed.
 And this leaves them wondering if their milk supply is low.

-How do control the baby milk intake?
+How do you control the baby’s milk intake?

-- Don’t upgrade the teat according to the baby’s age, keep it at the slowest milk flow that your baby can accept
+- Don’t upgrade the teat according to the baby’s age.
+Keep it at the slowest milk flow that your baby can accept.

-- Keep your baby upright while feeding as this slows the flow
+- Keep your baby upright while feeding, as this slows the flow